ezTxmMC/DimensionSpawn/README.md

 ```

 ## Compatibility
-- Compatible with Forge 1.20.1.
+- Compatible with NeoForge 1.21.1.
 - Plays nicely with most dimension and teleportation mods.

 ## Support